Rear Hub Bearing Service

 Tip: Spinning the lockring backwards until it catches and drops into the start of the threads in the hub shell will help align it.

 At this point it is recommended to check the rotation of the axle.
-If it feels stiff, give the axle ends a light tap with the hammer, this will correct the positioning of the bearing races and smooth out rotation.
+If it feels stiff or if there is a slight notch, the bearing races likely need a slight adjustment.
+Give the axle ends a couple light taps with the hammer, this will correct the positioning of the bearing races and smooth out rotation.
 If the axle can pull side to side, then you may need to check that the bearings are fully seated and the lockring is torqued accordingly.

 Step 10: Install non drive side end cap